 What is workers' compensation?
 Workers' compensation

 is a "no-fault" system that protects employees injured on the job

 by paying medical expenses and providing income while they are unable

 to work.
 If an injury occurred in the course of employment, employees

 do not have to prove that the employer was at fault to receive benefits

 and employers may not be sued for damages due to work-related injuries

-For most employees, state workers' compensation statutes define
+For most employees, state workers' compensation statutes

-and illnesses, employees might still be covered
+job-related injury and illnesses, employees might still be covered

 by the Family & Medical Leave Act (FMLA) or the Americans with

-While workers’ compensation insurance premiums have risen, there
+While workers’ compensation insurance premiums have risen,

-and pursuing fraudulent claims, incentives for employees
+investigating and pursuing fraudulent claims, incentives for employees

 to return to work quickly, and encouraging the settlement of claims.